 Link to other pages only when you see your user benefiting from the link.

-Since most of us link from the main content, these should be highly relevant to the topic of discussion.
+Since most of us link from within the main content, these should be highly relevant to the topic of discussion.

-If they are relevant, your user will click and move to your other pages, thereby driving up the engagement factor.
+If they are relevant, your user will click and move to other pages, thereby driving up the engagement factor.

 An engaged user is an indication of a great website, and that means higher ranking.

 In a way, right internal linking helps both your reader as well as your SEO.